ahmetb/skaffold-from-laptop-to-cloud/README.md

-# Skaffold: From code on your laptop to cloud
+# Skaffold: From code on your laptop to cloud 💻&rarr;📦&rarr;☁️

-[Skaffold](https://github.com/GoogleContainerTools/skaffold) is an open source tool by Google that helps you build and run your source code as containers locally or remotely and then deploy it to the cloud.
+[Skaffold](https://github.com/GoogleContainerTools/skaffold) is an open source tool by Google that helps you build and run your source on Kubernetes locally, or remotely on the cloud.

 This repository uses [Docker's example voting app][voting] and adds Skaffold manifest files to it and walks you through using Skaffold.

 ## Start your journey "from zero to Skaffold"

 0. [Before you begin](00-before-you-begin/README.md)
 1. [Use Skaffold to build & run apps locally on Minikube](10-local-build-run-with-minikube/README.md)
 1. [Use Skaffold to build & run apps locally on
     Docker for Mac/Windows](20-local-build-run-with-docker-desktop/README.md)

 1. [Use Skaffold to build & run apps remotely on GKE (Google Kubernetes Engine)](30-remote-build-to-gke/README.md)

 ## Voting app architecture